Permafrost/TundraTN/README.md

   part data.
 If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that [UTF-8].
+* `$validate?` is an optional boolean flag which when `true` will validate the parsed content against the given `$schema`, and throw an exception if the content is invalid.
+Defaults to `false`.

 #### Outputs: